Feeling Down-Help To End Low Moods And Feelings Of Hopelessness

 Slouching and standing or sitting out of alignment and balance can lead to low confidence emotions, anxiety, sadness, low feeling moods and thoughts of insecurity and negativity.

-It is equally as bad, if you stand or sit in stiff and tense, postures, the key is poise, relaxed muscles, good alignment and balance.
+It is equally as bad, if you stand or sit in stiff and tense postures, the key is poise, relaxed muscles, good alignment and balance so you stand, sit and move with the least amount of tension and effort.

 Never try to physically hold yourself in position, forcefully pull yourself up or stand or sit up to straight or to tall, as this will only cause more tension.